 We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so.
 All staff should be aware of their duty to raise concerns about the attitude or actions of colleagues.
-If necessary, they should speak to the Chair of Academy Council or the Local Authority Designated Officer.
+If necessary, they should speak to the Chief Executive Officer or Local Authority Designated Officer.
 All staff are aware of our whistleblowing procedures found in the Whistleblowing Policy.
+All staff have access to the NSPCC Whistleblowing Helpline.